aiidateam/aiida-quantumespresso/docs/source/user_guide/get_started/examples/pw_tutorial.rst

     s.store()

-For an extended tutorial about the creation of ``Structure`` objects, check :ref:`this tutorial on the AiiDA-core documentation <aiida:structure_tutorial>`.
+For an extended tutorial about the creation of ``Structure`` objects, check :ref:`this tutorial on the AiiDA-core documentation <aiida:topics:data_types:materials:structure>`.

 .. note:: AiiDA also supports  ASE structures.
 Once you created your structure with ASE, in an object instance called say ``ase_s``, you can